 - Place sliced cucumbers in a large mixing bowl.
-Add sliced shallots, radish and fresh dill.
-Toss.
+Add sliced shallots, radish, and fresh dill.

-- Important Tip if you are not serving this cucumber salad immediately.
-You must salt the cucumbers first to draw out as much of the liquid out as possible.
-To do that, place cucumber slices in a colander, add a large pinch of kosher salt, toss (it does not matter how much salt you add, most of it will drain with the liquid.)
+- Not serving this salad immediately?
+Drain the cucumbers first.
+To do this, place cucumber slices in a colander, add a large pinch of kosher salt, toss (it does not matter how much salt you add, most of it will drain with the liquid.)
 Leave to drain for about 20 minutes to let osmosis do its thing.
 Pat dry, then continue with the recipe from here.

 - How far in advance to make this salad?
 This is such a quick salad to make, it is best served on the day of, even if you follow the extra step of draining the cucumbers.
 If you need to, you can do some prep and store ingredients separately in the fridge, then toss them all together a few minutes before serving.

-- Variations: If fresh dill is not available, you can use dry dill weed.
-Start with 2 teaspoons of dry dill weed and add more to your liking.
+- Can I use dry dill weed instead?
+If fresh dill is not available, you can use dry dill weed.
+Start with 1 to 2 teaspoons of dry dill weed and add more to your liking.
 The general rule of thumb is 1 teaspoon of dill weed for 1 tablespoon of fresh dill.
-This recipe has about 4 tablespoons fresh dill, so technically, you can use up to 4 tsp dried dill weed...but again, I'd start small.
+This recipe has about 4 tablespoons fresh dill, so technically, you can use up to 4 teaspoon dried dill weed...but again, I'd start small.

 - Variations: If you dislike dill all together, you can use your favorite herb instead.
 Fresh mint or parsley would be great here.
 Also, if you're a fan of kalamata olives and feta cheese, you can sprinkle a bit in for more flavor!